Family Support Interventions for Weight Loss in African American Families

 The trial information does not specify whether you need to stop taking your current medications.

-Is family support intervention for weight loss safe for African American families?
+What prior data suggests that these family support interventions are safe for weight loss in African American families?

 Who Is on the Research Team?